costarc/PIC_QuickDevBoard/README.md

 Operation * Programming
 -----------------------

-To develop & program PIC16, set the three jumpers in position PIC16 (left) To develop & program PIC24, set the three jumpers in position PIC24 (right)
+To develop & program A PIC device, set the three jumpers in position PIC24F, PIC16F14 OR PIC16F84 depending on which device you are being used.

 To program the PIC24, remove jumper "Program".
 Re-insert after programming.